oracle/weblogic-toolkit-ui/documentation/1.5/content/setup/quickstart/create-images-with-wit.md

 {{< img "Create AUX Image" "images/create-aux-image.png" >}}

 Now, you are ready to push the auxiliary image to the image registry.
+If running on macOS, you need to make sure that your Docker (or Podman) executable directory (for example, `$HOME/.rd/bin`, if using Rancher Desktop) is added to the `Extra Path Directories` table on the Project Settings page.
+Doing this allows Docker to find the executable it uses to interact with the macOS Keychain for storing credentials.

 Simply click **Push Auxiliary Image**.
 At this point, you are ready to shift your focus to the Kubernetes cluster.
-Remember, any change to the model files requires creating a new auxiliary image, which may require rerunning Prepare Model if fields were added to the model’s YAML file.
+Remember, any change to the model files requires creating a new auxiliary image, which may require rerunning **Prepare Model** if fields were added to the model’s YAML file.
 We strongly recommend that you always increment the version number of the `Auxiliary Image Tag` field prior to creating and pushing a new image.
 This will make it very clear which image is in use.